Morrantho/Lectures/Python/week1day4.md

 <br>
 <details>
 <summary><strong>What are routes and how do we use them in Flask?</strong></summary>
 Routing is the process of instructing our server to perform a given task based on the URL a client has visited.
-Generally, most frameworks will use an annotation or decorator to indicate what route you intend to go.
-Underneath this annotation, we must specify a function or callback, which is the logic that gets run once a client visits our route.
+Some but not all web frameworks will use an annotation or decorator to indicate what route you are creating.
+Underneath this annotation, we must specify a function or callback, which is the logic that gets run once a client visits this route.
 </details>

 ### Virtual Environments